Do you want to add age verification to your WordPress website?

-By default, people will need to verify their age every time they visit your WordPress website.
+By default, people must verify their age every time they visit your WordPress website.

-This can save them time, especially if they visit your website regularly.
+This can save users time, especially if they visit your website regularly.

-When you’re happy with how the plugin is set up, go ahead and click on the ‘Save settings’ button.
+When you are happy with how the plugin is set up, go ahead and click on the ‘Save settings’ button.
 You can now visit your WordPress blog to see the age verification screen live.